Beat Furrer

 GiselherKlebeDas Mädchen aus Domrémy23.11.2025Alexander Hannemann, Regie: Michael DissmeierDetmold (Hochschule für Musik)

-Lubica CekovskáToy Procession or orchestra28.11.2025Houston Symphony OrchestraJuraj ValcuhaHouston (Jones Hall)Uraufführung
+Lubica CekovskáToy Procession for orchestra28.11.2025Houston Symphony OrchestraJuraj ValcuhaHouston (Jones Hall)Uraufführung

 PhilippMaintzhaché für orgel solo, englouti für orgel solo09.12.2025Angela Metzger (Orgel)München (musica viva, Herkulessaal der Residenz)